nnaumenko/metaf/docs/sphinx/api_reference.rst

 		No error, report parsed successfully.

-		.. note: `No error` only means that the report overall syntax is correct and the report is not malformed. `No error` does not guarantee that all groups were recognised by the parser.
+		.. note: This enumerator only means that the report overall syntax is correct and the report is not malformed.
+It does not guarantee that all groups were recognised by the parser.
 Unrecognised groups are treated as Plain Text Groups (see :cpp:class:`metaf::PlainTextGroup`).

 	.. cpp:enumerator:: EMPTY_REPORT